-At ICHK we teach Curriculum X in Years 7 to 11, followed by the IB Diploma in Years 12 and 13.
-Curriculum X is an eXtended Curriculum, comprising the conventional core plus Human Technologies, Big History, Free Learning and Deep Learning; with the core delivered through IGCSEs and BTECs in Year 10 and 11.
+At ICHK students enjoy Curriculum X in Years 7 to 11.
+Curriculum X is an extended Curriculum, comprising the conventional core plus Human Technologies, Free Learning and Deep Learning; with the core delivered through IGCSEs and BTECs in Year 10 and 11.